diegotorresd/codegenerator/README.txt

 - compile the solution
 - copy the generated exe (and CodeGenerator.dll) to the generator/ folder
 - review the config file to make sure you are using the correct connection string.
-- run MiCaseCodeGenerator, passing it the table names and (optionally) the files you want to generate. e.g.
+- run CodeGenerator-console, passing it the table names and (optionally) the files you want to generate. e.g.
-> MiCaseCodeGenerator --tableNames AZ_DOC_REL_REQUEST DOC_RELIGIOUS_LIMITS --fileTypes DAL Entity DALTests
+> CodeGenerator-console --tableNames EXAMPLETABLE1 EXAMPLETABLE2 --fileTypes DAL Entity DALTests

 - run "compile" to check that everything compiles.
 - run "test" to compile and run the tests